adrdsouza/rotten/docs/optimization/prefetch-implementation.md

 # 🚀 Prefetch Optimization Implementation

 ## Overview
-This document tracks the implementation of **100% safe prefetching optimizations** for the Damned Designs checkout flow.
+This document tracks the implementation of **100% safe prefetching optimizations** for the Rotten Hand checkout flow.

 ## ✅ Implemented Optimizations